Seth Ariel Green

 Great questions, I'll try to give them the thoughtful treatment they deserve.

 1. We don't place much (any?) credence in the statistical significance of the overall result, and I recognize that a lot of work is being done by the word "meaningfully" in "meaningfully reducing."
 For us, changes on the order of a few percentage points -- especially given relatively small samples & vast heterogeneity of designs and contexts (hence our point about "well-validated" -- almost nothing is directly replicated out of sample in our database) -- are not the kinds of transformational change that others in this literature have touted.
-Another way to slice this, if you were looking to evaluate results based on significance, is to look at how many results are, according to their own papers statistical nulls: 95 out of 112, or about 85%.
-(On the other hand, may of these studies might be finding small but real effects but not just be sufficiently powered to identify them: If you expect d > 0.4 because you read past optimistic reviews, an effect of d = 0.04 is going to look like a null, even if real changes are happening).
+Another way to slice this, if you were looking to evaluate results based on significance, is to look at how many results are, according to their own papers, statistical nulls: 95 out of 112, or about 85%.
+(On the other hand, many of these studies might be finding small but real effects but not be sufficiently powered to identify them: If you plan for d > 0.4, an effect of d = 0.04 is going to look like a null, even if real changes are happening).
 So my basic conclusion is that marginal changes probably are possible, so in that sense, yes, many of these interventions probably "work," but I wouldn't call the changes transformative.
 I think the proliferation of GLP-1 drugs is much more likely to be transformative.

 2. It's true that cost-effectiveness estimates might still be very good even if the results are small.
 If there was a way to scale up the Jalil et al. intervention, I'd probably recommend it right away.
 But I don't know of any such opportunity.
 (It requires getting professors to substitute out a normal economics lecture for one focused on meat consumption, and we'd probably want at least a few other schools to do measurement to validate the effect, and my impression from talking to the authors is that measurement was a huge lift).
 I also think that choice architecture approaches are promising and awaiting a new era of evaluation.
 My lab is working on some of these; for someone interested in supporting the evaluation side of things, donating to the lab might be a good fit.